alexdesousa/alexdesousa.github.io/_posts/2020-02-12-skogsra-simplifying-your-elixir-configuration.md

       port: 4000
     ```

-3. From the default value if it exists (In this case, it would return the integer `80`).
+3. From the default value, if it exists (In this case, it would return the integer `80`).

 The values will be casted as the default values' type unless the option `type` is provided (see [Explicit type casting](#explicit-type-casting) section).